randosrandom/Space4AI/README.md

 Moreover, if you need a different building configuration, you can recompile the library in the container.

+Note that, working with a Docker requires to extract files form the container to the host most of the time.
+For this we suggest you to use Docker [bind mounts](https://docs.docker.com/storage/bind-mounts/).
+If instead you have superuser permissions, you might prefer [volumes](https://docs.docker.com/storage/volumes/).

 ## Usage

 In the ```config``` folder of the project there are stored both the system description files, and the input *.json* files requested by our main executable, namely ```dt_solver``` .
 In particular, the input has the following structure: